gordonguthrie/pometo/docs/error_reference/errors.md

 Error
 D + C
 ----^
-VARIABLE NOT DEFINED (C:variable is not defined) on line 2 at character 5
+VARIABLE NOT DEFINED [C: variable is not defined ] on line 2 at character 5

 Error
 D + C
 ^
-VARIABLE NOT DEFINED (D:variable is not defined) on line 2 at character 1
+VARIABLE NOT DEFINED [D: variable is not defined ] on line 2 at character 1
 ```

 # VARIABLE REASSIGNED